idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Imagine we want to build a new road.

 1. Start of time: PM figures out there's a market for a road, and the needs of the customer, and comes up with a rough idea of where the road needs to be between.
-1. Slightly After: EM starts surveying broadly, and discovers can't go some places because there's a giant mountain, or somewhere else as other folks have tried digging there, but fell through, and that someone has started making a path from the other side, so if we meet at the middle it'll be cheaper
+1. Slightly After: EM starts surveying broadly, and discovers can't go some places because there's a giant mountain, or somewhere else as other folks have tried digging there, but fell through, and that someone has started making a path from the other side, so if we meet at the middle it'll be cheaper.
 1. After: Senior Engineers come in and start figuring out where they'll build, what's the safest path, and what's a realistic schedule
 1. After: Intermediate dev's are assigned a chunk of the road and start building it.
 1. After: Junior devs are given very clear tasks, and start doing them.

 ### Prioritize Ruthlessly

 A great mantra for life, individual contributors, and especially folks supporting more junior folks.
-A great article that deep dives into the topic [here](https://alexturek.com/2022-03-07-How-to-do-less/)
+A great article that deep dives into the topic [here](https://alexturek.com/2022-03-07-How-to-do-less/).

 ## Hiring